baijum/selenium-python/source/navigating.rst

-WebDriver will wait until the page has fully loaded (that is, the ``onload`` event has fired) before returning control to your test or script.
-It's worth noting that if your page uses a lot of AJAX on load then WebDriver may not know when it has completely loaded.
+WebDriver will wait until the page has fully loaded (that is, the ``onload`` event has fired) before returning control to your test or script.  *Be aware that if your page uses a lot of AJAX on load then WebDriver may not know when it has completely loaded*.
 If you need to ensure such pages are fully loaded then you can use :ref:`waits <waits>`.